nstanford5/ERC20/ERC20.md

 Before we go any further in our `rsh` file, let's jump back the frontend `mjs` file.

 We'll start with necessary imports and verify EVM connector setting.
-This DApp has two features that are not yet supported on Algorand
+This DApp has two features that are not yet supported on Algorand.
 - Maps with keys other than Addresses
 - Dynamically sized data (StringDyn)